richonguzman/LoRa_APRS_RP2040/LoRa_APRS_Waveshare_RP2040_Digipeater/README.md

 ## 6) After the sucess in writing configuration , the station will reboot and start right away.

-if you want to delete previous configuration , drag "NRF52840_DeleteConfig.uf2" into the folder/virtual disk when boards is in boot loader mode.
+if you want to delete previous configuration , drag "RP2040_DeleteConfig.uf2" into the folder/virtual disk when boards is in boot loader mode.

-- 2024.11.04 Added RAK1906 BME680 Sensor support.
-- 2024.10.24 Ultra EcoMode added (uses 7mA at idle waiting for LoRa Packet instead of 13.4mA when not sleeping).
-- 2024.10.16 Code improved and minor bugs.
-- 2024.09.18 Battery Calculations Fix and full Configuration for Station and LoRa settings added.
-- 2024.09.17 Battery Pins correction proposal
-- 2024.09.15 Beta Test Firmware.
+- 2024.11.04 First Test Firmware.

 ___________________________________________________